hwzhou2020/DAbI/README.md

 - `NSCLC.mat` and `USAF-pc200nm.png` for 2D simulation
 - `cell.mat` for 3D simulation

+`NSCLC.mat` and `cell.mat` are in the Subfucntions_Simulation folder in "https://osf.io/dvztc/".

+Please move them to DAbI_simulation/Subfunctions_Simulation folder in this repository.

 Open MATLAB, change into the simulation folder, then run either script:

 ```